Merb + Rails = Rails (v.3)

 • framework “agnosticism” for Rails, people want to be free to easily choice the preferred ORM, HTML template engine and so on - and Merb is born with that in mind.

-So the obvious question is: why not join the efforts?
+So the obviuse question is: why not join the efforts?

 Personally I think next two years will be really, really interesting for web development world, and particularly for Ruby community.
 Good luck guys!

-Those more curious may want to watch the Matt Aimonetti's message to all merbists.
+Those more curious may want to watch this: